Starman99x/koko-aio-presets-and-overlays/README.md

 - Obviously, disable Overlays if enabled (they'll cover up the shader).
 - Load a shader preset and go.
 - That's all.
+*Note: you might need to update slang shaders via RetroArch's "Online Updater" for everything to look right*

 **Screenshots** (scanlines don't appear right due to my low resolution screen):